CartoDB/documentation/app/content/analytics-toolbox-bq/guides/creating-and-visualizing-tilesets.md

 </div>

 2. Choose the BigQuery connection from where your tileset is accessible.
-3. Browse your projects and datasets until you find your tileset in the explorer.
+3. Browse your projects and datasets until you find your tileset in the data explorer tree.

 <div style="text-align:center" >
 <img src="/img/bq-spatial-extension/tiler/tileset_layer_choose_tileset.png" alt="Choosing tileset to add as layer" style="width:100%">